 - 1.1 In response to Extreme Environmental Conditions, UBC may cancel, curtail, or reschedule in-person Learning Activities as well as other operations that would otherwise have been scheduled to take place on Campus.
-Decisions regarding Learning Activities and other operations will be made by the Principal and Deputy Vice-Chancellor (UBC Okanagan) or the Principal and Deputy Vice-Chancellor (UBC Okanagan Campus and by the President or the President's delegates with respect to the UBC Point Grey Campus. - 1.2 In determining whether to cancel, curtail, or reschedule in-person Learning Activities or other operations pursuant to section 1.1., the decision-makers will consider a number of relevant factors, which may include, without limitation, the status of public transit, weather forecasts, and road conditions.
+Decisions regarding Learning Activities and other operations will be made by the Principal and Deputy Vice-Chancellor (UBC Okanagan) or the Principal and Deputy Vice-Chancellor (UBC Okanagan)'s delegates with respect to the UBC Okanagan Campus and by the President or the President's delegates with respect to the UBC Point Grey Campus. - 1.2 In determining whether to cancel, curtail, or reschedule in-person Learning Activities or other operations pursuant to section 1.1., the decision-makers will consider a number of relevant factors, which may include, without limitation, the status of public transit, weather forecasts, and road conditions.